iamtash/iamtash.github.io/_posts/2019-09-15-rails_project_coffeecups_2_0.markdown

 end

 def coffee_recommendations(similar_users) # returns a collection of coffees recommended for the user to try
       similar_users.collect {|similar_user| similar_user.favorite_coffees
       }.first
 end
 ```
 Takes in the return value of the previous method (a collection of other users with similar taste) as an argument and iterates over the collection to return their favorites coffees.
-The resulting collection is voided of any coffees the user of interest has already tried by the class method defined above.
+The resulting collection is voided of any coffees the user of interest has already tried by chaining the class method defined above (below).

 ```
 def make_recommendations(current_user) # runner method for users#show
   if self == current_user && !self.coffees.empty?
-      self.coffee_recommendations(User.compare_favorite_coffees(self))
+     self.coffee_recommendations(User.compare_favorite_coffees(self)).remove_coffees_already_tried
   end
 end
 ```

 ### Step 4: Execute the logic in the controller and present the resulting coffee recommendations for the user to see.

 I designed coffee recommendations to display on the user's show page, or the view that presents a feed of all of the cups a user has consumed.
 Since it is possible for a user to be either viewing their own show page, or Coffee Cups Profile, if you will, or someone else's Coffee Cups Profile, a user should only see their recommendations if they are viewing their own profile page.
+Additionally, the program will not attempt to find recommendations if a user has not yet sipped any cups of coffee, given that it would be tough to make comparisons or assumptions without any relevant data.

 In the `users#show` action, the above method is called on the user whose profile is being viewed (this info is available from setting `@user = User.find_by(id: params[:id])`), and the code to generate coffee recommendations is only executed if `current_user`, which is passed in as an argument, is visiting their own "profile".